apollo

 How does the drug interact with Disolv Syrup 200 ml:

-Coadministration of Oxybutynin and Disolv Syrup 200 ml can increase the risk of developing stomach ulcers or bleeding.
+Taking Clemastine and Disolv Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and other gastrointestinal injury.

 How to manage the interaction:

-Taking Oxybutynin with Disolv Syrup 200 ml is generally avoided as it may lead to an interaction, it can be taken if prescribed by the doctor.
-Consult the doctor immediately if you experience severe stomach pain, bloating, lightheadedness, dizziness, vomiting (especially with blood), decreased hunger, or dark stools.
+Taking Clemastine with Disolv Syrup 200 ml is not recommended, as it may lead to an interaction but can be taken if prescribed by the doctor.
+However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
 Do not discontinue any medications without a doctor's advice.

 Critical